chengjackjelly/chengjackjelly.github.io/markdown/mscthesis-paper-reading-preparation.md

 - a windowing mechanism
 - a batch processer
 - that represent a streaming dataflow for streaming, batch, iterative, and interactive analytics.

+## Thesis Writing

+### literature search, __evaluation__ and proper citing

+Publication types

+- Peer-reviewed publications

+    - papers in conference
+    - workshop proceedings

+- Non-reviewed publications

+    - technical reports
+    - white papers

+Reading the contributions, asking questions

+- What is new here?
+- What are the main results?
+- Are the results good?
+- Are the results relevant?

+Something i did not know before about citing:

+- we can not copy verbatim from a paper and cite it (paraphrasing instead).

+- if we really do need to do the thing above, we should use quotations( "the original content") instead.

+- always cite the original instead of the one that reference to the original content.